jbestenlehner/mat1820_example/docs/.ipynb_checkpoints/session1_colab-checkpoint.md

 # Executing Jupyter Notebooks on Colab

 Jupyter Notebooks are a community standard for communicating and performing interactive computing.
-It combines computational tasks explanatory text.
+It combines computational Tasks explanatory text.
 Colab is a free cloud service by Google to create and share interactive notebooks with code, text, and visualizations.

 :::{seealso}
 [Jupyter Project](https://jupyter.org/) and [Colab](https://colab.google/) for more details.